 A 2015 study commissioned by the AACN Board of Directors and conducted by RAND Corporation revealed a near-universal consensus that the DNP is best suited to prepare advanced practice nurses and leaders outside of direct patient care to meet our nation’s future healthcare needs.

-- The provision of direct care or management of care for individual patients or the management of care populations (APRN roles)
+- Direct Patient Care / Advanced Practice Roles – The provision of direct care or management of care for individual patients or the management of care for populations

-Jobs for DNP-Prepared Nurses in Advanced Clinical (Direct Care) Practice
+Direct Patient Care: Jobs for DNP-Prepared Nurses in Advanced Clinical Practice

 DNP nurses in direct care serve in an advanced practice registered nursing (APRN) role:

 - Clinical nurse specialists (CNSs)

 Although the Master of Science in Nursing remains the minimum educational requirement for national certification and state licensure in each of the APRN roles, the DNP has become widely recognized for its positive influence on the practice of nursing, on the quality of patient care, and as the level of education best suited to preparing APRNs to meet the demands of an increasingly complex and technologically reliant healthcare field.